geraltofrivia329/SuperSmashWebAPI/README.md

 # SuperSmashWebAPI
-SuperSmashWebAPI reading from SuperSmashDB
+Created SuperSmashDB
-                                            Creating a WEB API and connecting to SuperSmash DB
+SuperSmashWebAPI reading from SuperSmashDB using Swagger

-Use the WeatherControllers template and Swagger to create and test a WEB API Created full database called SuperSmashDB
+Used the WeatherControllers template and Swagger to create and test a WEB API Created full database called SuperSmashDB